-Please Note: This post is very photo heavy.
+Please Note: This post is contains a lot of photos!
 Please allow a minute for images to load.
 Thanks!

 Below are photos from the downtown area.
 You can see the castle from below and the main pedestrian street was busy with tourists.